-1. To know the statistical approaches available to probe biological data, from DNA to biological processes of healthcare systems.
+To know the computational, mathematical, and statistical approaches available to probe biological data, from DNA to biological processes of healthcare systems.

 Biostatistics -definition -statistical methods-basic principles.
 Variables-measurements, functions, limitations and uses of statistics.

 Collection of data primary and secondary -types and methods of data collection procedures -merits and demerits.
 Classification -tabulation and presentation of data -sampling methods.